elazarl/elazarl.github.io/osvloader.md

 We decompress the stream at `_binary_loader_stripped_elf_lz_start` to the hardcoded address `0x200000`.
 Obviously, `_binary_loader_stripped_elf_lz_start` contains the compressed loader, but where does it come from?
-The `objcopy` utility comes to the rescue, enabling us package a file inside an object file.
+The `objcopy` utility comes to the rescue, enabling us to "copy" a real binary file to a compiled object file.
 From the manual:

 > You can access this binary data inside a program by
 > referencing the special symbols that are created by the conversion